| Using MS Excel Onboard |

 This is an integrated VBA application for many navigation calculations

-including celestial navigation and maintaining a Ships Log.
-It is a replacement for the Off Shore
+including celestial navigation and a Ships Log.

 - Winlink Log v1.3.